simreensiraj/simreensiraj/README.md

 👀 I’m interested in c/c++, python and baking brownies ;)

-🌱 I’m currently learning c++ and json
+🌱 I’m currently learning react

 📫 You can reach me by email - simreensiraj@gmail.com
 Or you can send me a DM on instagram where I'd mindlessly scroll for hours - @ffs.simreen